 That lack of understanding indicates that the book has ideas, sentence structure, or terminology that they are unable to comprehend.
 At a lower reading level, they would do better and enjoy reading more.

 Making a duplicate of the page your child is going to read and marking down any mistakes your child makes is what a running record is.
-This might be used by a teacher to identify specific reading difficulties in order to get a more full view of the child’s reading ability.
+This might be used by a teacher to identify specific reading difficulties in order to get a more full view of the children’s reading ability.

 Instead, I recommend that they select a number of books that are at or around their reading level.
-Choose novels that are somewhat below your estimation of your child’s reading ability.
+Choose novels that are somewhat below your estimation of your children’s reading ability.
 Also, choose novels that are on their reading level as well as one or two steps above it.
 This manner, students have both easy-to-master stuff and novels that will push them.